48 khz sample rate - why 44,1 khz will soon be out

 WHY STREAMING DISTRIBUTORS HAVE NOT ALREADY SWITCHED

-The streaming portals usually accept everyone 48 kHz without hesitation (e.g. Distrokid) and also enjoy higher sample rates in order to create the highest possible quality streaming experience for the listener.
+The streaming aggregators usually accept all 48 kHz without hesitation (e.g. Distrokid) and also enjoy higher sample rates in order to create the highest possible quality streaming experience for the listener.

 ADDITIONAL INFORMATION